modiimedia/contentful-hugo/readme.md

 ## Expected Output

-Files will be generated in the directory specified in the **contentful-settings.yaml** file.
+Files will be generated in the directory specified in the config file.
 Front matter will be in YAML format.
 Files of single types will be named after fileName specified in the config file.
 Files of repeatable types will be named after their entry ID in Contenful, which makes it easy to link files together.

 ### Default Date and Time Fields